binohead/binohead.github.io/content/blog/testingversatil.md

 And even better, giving up on the link in mouseover text:

 <a href="#" onclick="alert('Most sources will disagree with this characterization.')"> But with important caveats.</a>

+And here it is with mouseover:

+<a href="#" onmouseover="alert('Most sources will disagree with this characterization.')"> But with important caveats.</a>